-A newborn screening coordinator (NBSC) is a role that is assigned each year by the hospital's CEO to help fulfill the hospital's responsibilities as outlined in the NYS newborn screening regulation, 10 NYCRR 69-1.3.
-A hospital's NBSC is the main contact for the NBSP.
+A newborn screening coordinator (NBSC) is a role that is assigned to help fulfill the hospital's responsibilities as outlined in the NYS newborn screening regulation, 10 NYCRR 69-1.3.
+A hospital's NBSC is the main contact for the NBSP staff.